Internet connection is unstable or lost.

 What happens if you don’t treat diabetes insipidus in dogs?

-Untreated DI in dogs can lead to serious health conditions like extreme dehydration, seizures, lethargy, and coma.
+Untreated DI in dogs can lead to serious health conditions like severe dehydration, seizures, lethargy, and coma.
+Severe dehydration can cause symptoms such as sunken eyes and necessitate emergency veterinary care due to the risk of coma or death from prolonged dehydration.
 It can also affect the normal life expectancy of your dog.

 Can diabetes insipidus be cured naturally?